Stuck on a Medicare Advantage plan and unhappy?

 Plan changes and new enrollments processed during the Fall Medicare Open Enrollment (AEP) Oct 15th to Dec 7th period are effective January 1st.

 It is important to note if you are happy with your Medicare health plan and your Part D RX plan there is no need to do ANYTHING.
-Your plans will automaticlly renew.
+Your plans will automatically renew.

 MEDICARE ADVANTAGE OPEN ENROLLMENT Jan 1st -March 31st